UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Software_Guides/Singularity.md

 ## Set up cache locations and bind directories

 The cache directories should be set to somewhere in your space so they don't fill up `/tmp` on the login nodes.

-The bindpath specifies what directories are made available inside the container - only your home is bound by default so you need to add Scratch.
+The bindpath mentioned below specifies what directories are made available inside the container - only your home is bound by default so you need to add Scratch.

 You can either use the `singularity-env` environment module for this, or run the commands manually.